metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_block_pool_v1_manifest.md

 Optional:

+- `application` (String) The application name to set on the pool.
+Only expected to be set for rgw pools.
 - `compression_mode` (String) DEPRECATED: use Parameters instead, e.g., Parameters['compression_mode'] = 'force' The inline compression mode in Bluestore OSD to set to (options are: none, passive, aggressive, force) Do NOT set a default value for kubebuilder as this will override the Parameters
 - `crush_root` (String) The root of the crush hierarchy utilized by the pool
 - `device_class` (String) The device class the OSD should set to for use in the pool